CrispyConductor/tmux-copy-toolkit/README.md

 set -g @copytk-no-default-binds on
 ```

-You can find the commands corresponding to each binding in `copytk.tmux`.
+You can find the commands corresponding to each binding in [copytk.tmux](copytk.tmux).

 Mode | Action | Default Key
 ---- | ------ | -----------